 To set up the integration and create a Neon OAuth application, you can apply on our Partners page.
 You will need to provide the following information:

-2. Callback URL(s), which are used to redirect users after completing the authorization flow.
+Callback URL(s), which are used to redirect users after completing the authorization flow.

-3. Scopes, defining the type of access you want to request.
+Required scopes, defining the type of access you need.
 We provide scopes for managing both projects and organizations.
+For a list of all available scopes, see Supported OAuth Scopes.

-4. Whether or not you will make API calls from a backend.
+Whether or not you will make API calls from a backend.

-5. A logo to be displayed on Neon's OAuth consent dialog when users authorize your application to access their Neon account.
+A logo to be displayed on Neon's OAuth consent dialog when users authorize your application to access their Neon account.

-After your application is reviewed, we will provide you with a client ID and, if applicable, a client secret.
+After your application is reviewed, Neon will provide you with a client ID and, if applicable, a client secret.
 Client secrets are only provided for backend clients, so non-backend applications (e.g. browser-based apps or CLI tools) will not receive a secret.
 These credentials are sensitive and should be stored securely.

 How the OAuth integration works